 John is right to be concerned.
 An inheritance that would cause Yolanda to exceed the SSI resource limit would probably also make her ineligible for Medicaid.
 (Most states operate under this rule, as discussed above.)
 Yolanda would likely see the property she inherits quickly evaporate in a blizzard of medical bills and living expenses until she once again became eligible for those programs and then had to live a bare-bones existence with no assets to enhance her quality of life.

-A person with a disability who comes into money must either put the money in a trust (a first-party special needs trust or pooled trust) or spend it—or at least enough of it so that what’s left doesn’t exceed the resource limit of $2,000—before reapplying for SSI and Medicaid benefits.
+A person with a disability who comes into money should either put the money in a trust (a first-party special needs trust or pooled trust) or spend it down until less than $2,000 remains.
 The money doesn’t have to be spent on support or medical care.
 However, the money should not be given away.
 If a person were to give away the money, he or she would be disqualified from SSI for up to three years and from Medicaid for up to five years.